Gorilla Trekking in Uganda and Rwanda

-Nkuringo Safaris is the tour operation side of our business through which we manage clients travel arrangements to our Nkuringo Bwindi Gorilla Lodge and share our in-depth knowledge as how they can further maximize their visit to Uganda.
+Nkuringo Safaris is the tour operation side of our business through which we manage clients travel arrangements to our Nkuringo Bwindi Gorilla Lodge and share our in-depth knowledge as to how they can further maximize their visit to Uganda.

-The mountain gorilla is highly social, and lives in relatively stable, cohesive groups held together by long-term bonds between adult males and females.
+The mountain gorilla is highly social and lives in relatively stable, cohesive groups held together by long-term bonds between adult males and females.
 Relationships among females are relatively weak.
 These groups are nonterritorial; the silverback generally defends his group rather than his territory.
 In the Virunga mountain gorillas, the average length of tenure for a dominant silverback is 4.7 years.

 Munyinya, Silverback of the Hirwa Group, Volcanoes National Park | Photo by: Olivier DELAERE

 61% of groups are composed of one adult male and a number of females and 36% contain more than one adult male.
 The remaining gorillas are either lone males or exclusively male groups, usually made up of one mature male and a few younger males.
 Group sizes vary from five to thirty, with an average of ten individuals.
 A typical group contains: one dominant silverback, who is the group’s undisputed leader; another subordinate silverback (usually a younger brother, half-brother, or even an adult son of the dominant silverback); one or two blackbacks, who act as sentries; three to four sexually mature females, who are ordinarily bonded to the dominant silverback for life; and from three to six juveniles and infants.